zellerin/heroku-buildpack-cl2/README.md

   of your application.
 * Doesn't force your application to be saved into a lisp image at Heroku.
   We recommend the build output to consist of full application and libraries sources together with prebuild .fasl files to speedup loading.
-You can build lisp image, but often this will lead to problems.
+You can build a lisp image, but often this will lead to problems.
 For example, many libraries keep static files (e.g css, javascript) in their repositories and access the files using `asdf:system-relative-pathname`.
 If lisp image is saved and copied to another